waltligon/orangefs/doc/pvfs2-quickstart.md

     [root@testhost /root]# chmod a+r /etc/pvfs2tab

-Now edit this file so that it contains the following, except that you should substitute your host name in place of "testhost":
+Now edit this file so that it contains the following, except that you should substitute your host name in place of “testhost”:

     tcp://testhost:3334/pvfs2-fs /mnt/pvfs2 pvfs2 defaults,noauto 0 0

 There are a few alternatives to using an /etc/pvfs2tab which may be useful in production environments:

   - One could put this entry in `/etc/fstab` file instead of `/etc/pvfs2tab`.

   - One could avoid static tab file entries entirely and let the pvfs2 tools detect file systems that have been mounted using the Linux kernel driver.
 This approach only works if you use the 2.6 Linux kernel or install the mount.pvfs2 utility on 2.4 Linux kernel